if?

 First, we must realize that God loves us to the point that “while we were still sinners, Christ died for us” (Romans 5:8).

 To pay the penalty that you and I owe, God became man in the form of Jesus.
 Jesus was fully God, yet fully man.
-He lived a perfect life, never sinning once.
-He didn’t deserve the penalty of death, but he was crucified so that our debt of death is paid and we can be forgiven and live eternally with Him.
+He lived a perfect life, never sinning even once.
+He didn’t deserve the penalty of death, but He was crucified so that our penalty could be paid.

 In conclusion, let’s look back to the question we started with – “if?”